asyaiv/Customer/README.md

 ___
 ## Implementation Details ##

+The approach to developing the system was rather exploratory, some design decisions were driven by desire to learn and experiment rather than provide the most optimal production-ready solution.

 #### MySQL Database table ####
 - **custID** - Unique Identifier (string)
 - **firstName** - Fist Name (string)